daanx/isocline/readme.md

 $ git submodule add https://github.com/daanx/repline
 ```
 and add `repline/src/repline.c` to your build rules -- no configuration is needed.

+# C Interface

+See [repline.h](https://github.com/daanx/repline/blob/main/include/repline.h) for the full API,
+and the [example] for example usage of history, completion, etc.

 # Motivation